triinlutsoja/WoTech-Team20-repository/README.md

 We are eager to delve into the world of coding and development together, bringing diverse skills and boundless enthusiasm to every project.

 On your mark, get set and go!

+_ _ _ _ _

+Let's get familiar.
+(❁´◡`❁)

+Why did the computer go to the doctor?
+Because it had a virus! 😂

+I am Lasma, with background from the business world and I am ready to embark on a new journey in IT.
+With a strong desire to learn, collaborate actively, and grow alongside fellow women in tech, I can bring enthusiasm and determination to every challenge.
+Joining this group promises to boost my energy and accelerate my skills, ensuring mutual success and empowerment.